-How Will the British Economy Be Reshaped by Brexit?An Altamar podcast with Former Advisor on International Economics to President Barack Obama
+How Will the British Economy Be Reshaped by Brexit?An Altamar podcast with Senior Advisor at RockCreek investment firm

 The Brexit story has been told and retold countless times in political terms — but now comes the economic and social reality.
 U.K. Prime Minister Boris Johnson led the Conservative Party’s sweeping victory last month with a campaign to leave the European Union by January 31, but in practical terms, Brexit is just starting.